Disc Golf Hall Of Fame

 - Dedicated at least 15 years of service to the disc golf community.

-Each year, inductees are selected by the membership and introduced at the Disc Golf Hall Of Fame Induction Ceremony that takes place during the week of the Hall of Fame Classic at the International Disc Golf Center in October.
+Each year, inductees are selected by the membership and introduced at the Disc Golf Hall Of Fame Induction Ceremony.
+Details for the ceremony in 2020 are TBD.